MarcusE1W/absolute-beginner/content/post/lxqt-kwin-virtualbox.md

 > `trizen -S qdirstat`

 ### Terminal: LX Terminal
 Many LXQt editions use Qterminal.
-I like it but some keys are not accessible from programms in the console.
-So I use LX Termianl which has hardly any dependencies and is a bit smoother in my view.
+I like it but some keys are not accessible from programs in the console.
+So I use LX Terminal which has hardly any dependencies and is a bit smoother in my view.

 > `sudo pacman -S lxterminal`